TECNO unveils its 1st exclusive retail outlet in New Delhi

-New Delhi: In a bid to enhance the buying experience for its customers, global smartphone brand TECNO on Tuesday launched its first exclusive retail outlet in the national capital.
+New Delhi, Aug 25 (IANS) In a bid to enhance the buying experience for its customers, global smartphone brand TECNO on Tuesday launched its first exclusive retail outlet in the national capital.

 Located in East Delhi at the TECNO branded Laxmi Nagar Metro Station, which is also close to one of the busiest mobile cluster markets in Delhi.